wp-plugins/custom-user-contact-form-builder/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simple yet powerful custom registration form builder that allows you to create awesome customized contact forms.
+Simple yet powerful WordPress Contact Form Builder that allows you to create awesome customized contact forms.

 == Description ==

-Contact Form Pro is an easy to use form creating system that allows you to create any type of forms with few simple clicks.
+Looking for a reliable Wordpress contact form?
+Here’s your answer - Contact Form Pro is an easy to use form creating system that allows you to create any type of forms with few simple clicks.
 We have put focus squarely on ease of use, since we thought almost all other form plugins throws loads of features right on users’ screens when all they need is a quick and intuitive form creation and management process.
+Contact Form Pro is a reliable Wordpress contact form plugin that takes care of all your contact form needs.

 As soon as you activate the plugin and go to “Contact Form Pro” link in the left menu, you see our elegant forms manager to manager all your WordPress forms.
 When you fist visit the page, forms area will be empty and you will see “Add New” button on top bar to start creating WordPress forms.
 When you click it, you will be taken to a new page with following fields: